Do incremental improvements add, multiply, or something else?

 1.1 × 1.15 = 1.265

 you don’t get a much different answer whether you multiply or add.
-But maybe you change the font and the image and conversions increase 12%.
+But maybe you could change the font and the image and conversions increase 12%.
 Maybe either change alone creates a better impression, but together they don’t make a better impression than doing one of the changes.
 Or maybe the new font and the new image clash somehow and doing both changes together lowers conversions.

 The statistical term for what’s going on is interaction effects.
 A sequence of small improvements creates an additive effect if the improvements are independent.
 But the effects could be dependent, in which case the whole is less than the sum of the parts.
 This is typical.
 Assuming that improvements are independent is often overly optimistic.
 But sometimes you run into a synergistic effect and the whole is greater than the sum of the parts.